[Updated 20 February 2020]

 Listening to amazing stories of the land famous for its tulips, cheese and windmills have geared you up to plan a trip there!
 But where do you begin planning?

-Set a budget.
-And stick to it.
+And stick to it - Europe can be a pricey place to travel, so it's best to make sure you know the correct prices for any attractions you want to visit, or transport tickets you intend to book.
 If you're travelling on a shoestring budget, make use of free public facilities such as the Wifi access at the Rijksmuseum.
-For more budgeting tips, check out our budget-friendly Amsterdam guide!
+For more budgeting tips, check out our budget-friendly Amsterdam guide

-1. Iconic photo spot – I amsterdam sign at Schiphol Airport
+1. Snap an iconic photo with the I amsterdam sign at Schiphol Airport

 Take a photo with this iconic sign once you touch down!
 There used to be another set of letters in front of the Rijksmuseum, but those were removed in late 2018 due to overcrowding.
 So get your shot here as you may not be able to do so in the city itself!

-For an interesting perspective on the streets, HHop on a boat and get the lay of the city from the water.
+For an interesting perspective on the streets, hop on a boat and get the lay of the city from the water.
 The cruise is about an hour ride around the protected canal ring and you’ll be able to jot down interesting places to visit on foot later along the way.
-Check out cruise operators like Holland International, Canal, Blue Boat and Rederij Kooij.
+Check out cruise operators such as Holland International, Canal, Blue Boat and Rederij Kooij.

-Buy the tickets online ahead of time for a discount price.
+Buy the tickets online ahead of time for a discounted price.
 There’s also a hop-on-hop-off service offered if you prefer to do some sightseeing too 😄

 P.S.
 The I amsterdam letters are no longer outside the Rijksmuseum, but the display sometimes travels around the city!
 Do your research beforehand to see where they'll be during your trip.

 Tram 2 and 5 from Amsterdam Central Station